100 Notable alumni of

 -

 Jonás Cuarón Elizondo is a Mexican film director, screenwriter, producer, editor and cinematographer.
-He is the son of the Academy Award-winner Alfonso Cuarón and the latter's first wife, Mariana Elizondo.
+He is the son of the Academy Award-winner Alfonso Cuarón and his first wife, Mariana Elizondo.

 -